 “Reactance is an unpleasant motivational arousal (reaction) to offers, persons, rules, or regulations that threaten or eliminate specific behavioral freedoms.
 Reactance occurs when a person feels that someone or something is taking away their choices or limiting the range of alternatives.

 “Reactances can occur when someone is heavily pressured to accept a certain view or attitude.
 Reactance can cause the person to adopt or strengthen a view or attitude that is contrary to what was intended, and also increases resistance to persuasion.”

-Even Wikipedia can be wrong sometimes of course, so the next stop was the original theory the first blogger had mentioned, which was proposed in 1966 by Jack W. Brehm of the University of Kansas.
+As I said just now, even Wikipedia can be wrong sometimes, so the next stop was the original theory the first blogger had mentioned, which was proposed in 1966 by Jack W. Brehm of the University of Kansas.

 “Why is it that a child sometimes does the opposite of what he is told?
 Why would a person sometimes dislike receiving a favor?
 Why is propaganda frequently ineffective in persuading people?
 And why would the grass in the adjacent pasture ever appear greener?”